EmilyMatt/mapping-rs/README.md

 ```

 ## Contributing
-The sentence is fine, but consider rephrasing for a more formal tone: "If you would like to contribute, we welcome your contributions.
+If you would like to contribute, we welcome your contributions.
 Please be sure to check out our [CONTRIBUTING.md](CONTRIBUTING.md)